Light-to-moderate drinking tied to lower risk of heart attack and death in patients with heart disease

 Overall, the alcohol amounts that were linked with benefit are lower than those recommended in most current guidelines.
 For example, the American Heart Association’s guidelines for heart patients recommend up to 2 U.S. drinks per day for men and 1 per day for women.

-A 2019 study found older people with heart failure who consume up to seven drinks a week may live longer than those who completely avoid alcohol. (https://reut.rs/3y5VwwH)
+A 2019 study found older people with heart failure who consume up to seven drinks a week may live longer than those who completely avoid alcohol. (reut.rs/3y5VwwH)

 However, researchers in the past have found that heavy drinking was associated with increased levels of blood biomarkers that indicate damage to the heart.